 I grew up in the Northeast of England near Durham in a farming/horticultural community.
 My father was a Head Gardener and I spent my free time between the farm and the gardens helping out.
 I classed my childhood as being a working one.
 It was a close community.
-We had a farm hut where we had parties and for the grown ups there were whist drives and during elections the hut was the polling station.
+We had a farm hut where we had parties and for the grown ups there were whist drives, during elections the hut was the polling station.
 In the summer we had farm trips to the seaside.

-My father was into photography and captured on slide hundreds of images over the years.
+My father was a keen photography and captured on slide hundreds of images over the years.
 When the family visited him he used to say lets get the slides out, and to ourselves we used to say, “oh no”.
 Yes, you have guessed, I have turned into my father, the difference being you know where the mouse is and I won’t be offended.
-If you do go for the small cross in the right hand top corner of the screen, thank you for viewing my site and I wish you well.
+If you do go for the small cross in the right hand top corner of the screen thank you for viewing my site and I wish you well.